amphp/parallel-functions/docs/index.md

 ## Configuration

+The functions in this library do not require an instance of `Amp\Parallel\Worker\Pool` to be provided.
-This library doesn't allow any direct configuration.
-It makes direct use of the default worker pool in `amphp/parallel`, which can be configured using `Amp\Parallel\Worker\pool()` in version 0.2 of `amphp/parallel`.
+When a pool instance is not provided, the default worker pool in `amphp/parallel` is used, which can be configured using `Amp\Parallel\Worker\pool()` in version 0.2 of `amphp/parallel`.
 The default maximum number of workers is 32.

 ## Usage